 Commonly Asked Questions

+What is a safety can?
 A: NFPA 30 paragraph 3.3.49 defines a safety can as a listed container of not more than 5.3 gallons (20 liters) capacity having a screen or strainer in each fill-and-pour opening and having a spring-closing lid and spout cover designed to safely relieve internal pressure when exposed to fire.

+Are wooden cabinets acceptable for flammable storage?
 A: NFPA 30, chapter 9.5.3(3) states, “Wooden cabinets constructed in the following manner are acceptable.
 The bottom, sides and top shall be constructed of exterior grade plywood at least 1 inch (25 millimeters) in thickness, which shall not break down or delaminate under fire conditions.
 All joints shall be rabbeted and shall be fastened in two directions with wood screws.
 When more than one door is used, there shall be a rabbeted overlap of not less than 1 inch (25 millimeters).
 Doors shall be equipped with a means of latching, and hinges shall be constructed and mounted in such a manner as to not lose their holding capacity when subjected to fire exposure.
 A raised sill or pan capable of containing a 2 inch (50 millimeter) depth of liquid shall be provided at the bottom of the cabinet to retain spilled liquid within the cabinet.”

+Do flammable liquid storage cabinets have to be vented?
 A: NFPA 30, paragraph 9.5.4 states that a storage cabinet is not required to be vented for fire protection purposes.
 Paragraph 18.104.22.168 states if the storage cabinet is vented for any reason, the vent openings must be ducted directly to a safe location outdoors or to a treatment device designed to control volatile organic compounds (VOCs) and ignitable vapors in such a manner that will not compromise the specified performance of the cabinet and in a manner that is acceptable to the authority having jurisdiction.